Chen-Ruan cohomology of M_{1,n} and \bar{M}_{1,n}: Foundation

-\begin{notation} We will call $D_I$ the closure of the substack of \mb{1}{n} \ of reducible nodal curves with two smooth components, where the marked points in the set $I$ are on the genus $0$ component and the marked points on the genus $1$ curve are in the complement, $[n] \setminus I$.
-We call $D_{irr}$ the closure of the substack of \mb{1}{n} \ of irreducible curves of geometric genus $0$.
-We will sometimes indicate with $D_I$ also the class $[D_I] \in H^2($ \mb{1}{n}$)$ represented by the divisor $D_I$.
+\begin{notation} If $I\subset [n], |I|\geq2$, we denote by $d_I$ the closure of the substack of \mb{1}{n} of reducible nodal curves with two smooth components, where the marked points in the set $I$ are on the genus $0$ component and the marked points on the genus $1$ curve are in the complement.
+The closure of the substack of \mb{1}{n} of irreducible curves of geometric genus $0$ is called $d_{irr}$.
+We will sometimes indicate by $d_I$ also the class $[d_I] \in H^2($\mb{1}{n}$)$ represented by the divisor $d_I$.
+These elements form a basis for $B^1_{1,n}$.